$\imath$Hall algebras of weighted projective lines and quantum symmetric pairs: Introduction

 The $\imath$quantum groups $\Ui$ arising from quantum symmetric pairs $(\U, \Ui)$ associated to Satake diagrams \cite{Let99} (see \cite{Ko14}) can be viewed as a vast generalization of Drinfeld-Jimbo quantum groups associated to Dynkin diagrams; see the survey \cite{W22} and references therein.

 The universal $\imath$quantum group $\tUi =\langle B_i, \K_i^{\pm1} \mid i\in \I \rangle$ is by definition a subalgebra of $\tU$, and $(\tU, \tUi)$ forms a quantum symmetric pair; cf. \cite{LW19a}.
-A central reduction of $\tUi$ reproduces the $\imath$quantum group $\Ui =\Ui_\bvs$ (with parameters $\bvs$) which arises from the construction of quantum symmetric pairs $(\U, \Ui)$ by G.~Letzter \cite{Let99}.
-Recently, Wang and the first author \cite{LW20b} established a Drinfeld type presentation for the $\imath$quantum groups arising from quantum symmetric pairs of split affine ADE type.
+A central reduction of $\tUi$ reproduces the $\imath$quantum group $\Ui =\Ui_\bvs$ (with parameters $\bvs$) which arises from the construction of quantum symmetric pairs $(\U, \Ui)$ by Letzter \cite{Let99}.
+Recently, Lu and Wang \cite{LW20b} established a Drinfeld type presentation for the $\imath$quantum groups arising from quantum symmetric pairs of split affine ADE type.

-In recent years, Wang and the first author \cite{LW19a, LW20a} have developed $\imath$Hall algebras of $\imath$quivers to realize the (universal) quasi-split $\imath$quantum groups of Kac-Moody type.
+In recent years, the first author and Wang \cite{LW19a, LW20a} have developed $\imath$Hall algebras of $\imath$quivers to realize the (universal) quasi-split $\imath$quantum groups of Kac-Moody type.
 The $\imath$Hall algebras are constructed in the framework of semi-derived Ringel-Hall algebras of 1-Gorenstein algebras (\cite[Appendix A]{LW19a}, \cite{LW20a}).
 In particular, Bridgeland's Hall algebras realization of quantum groups is reformulated as $\imath$Hall algebras of $\imath$quivers of diagonal type; see \cite{LW19a}.

 Together with Wang, we \cite{LRW20a} used the $\imath$Hall algebra of the projective line to give a geometric realization of the $q$-Onsager algebra (i.e., $\imath$quantum group of split affine $\mathfrak{sl}_2$) in its Drinfeld type presentation, a generalization of the geometric realization of the current half of quantum affine $\mathfrak{sl}_2$ via the Hall algebra of the projective line \cite{Ka97,BKa01}.